FIOR DI LEVANTE Tribute and Moments of Trip

 The FIOR DI LEVANTE awaiting her morning departure to Kyllini.

-The FIOR DI LEVANTE before boarding her.
+The FIOR DI LEVANTE seen before we embarked onboard her.

 The mega modern funnel of the ferry, featuring her company's logo.
 The shape of the funnel resembles to that of many modern Greek ferries, especially of those under Blue Star Ferries, ANEK Lines, Superfast Ferries and Hellenic Seaways ownership.